Don Goldman, Executive Director & CEO

 Vicki is a licensed clinical social worker who has been practicing for more than 20 years.
 She has training and experience working with individuals, couples and families who are struggling with a wide range of challenges including relationship and parenting issues; divorce; infertility and adoption; grief and loss; and eating disorders.
 She offers focused short-term, long-term and crisis-oriented psychotherapy using a Family Systems treatment model, and co-facilitates JFS’ grief and loss support group program.

-Anna Feldman, Older Adult Case Manager
+Anna Feldman, Food and Shelter, and Older Adult Advocate

 Anna is an advocate/case manager for older adults, and predominantly helps the elderly Russian-speaking community.
 She works with Jewish Senior Network clients and emergency assistance program clients, providing case management and translation services.
 She also helps with resettlement and acculturation to individuals from the former USSR.
 Anna has a BA from the University of Kansas in clinical psychology.